apuigsech/git-seekret/README.rst

 git-seekret
 ===========

-Git module to prevent from commiting sensitive information into the repository.
+Git module to prevent from committing sensitive information into the repository.

 Description
 ===========